 Rotations are typically two weeks, three credit hours or four weeks, six credit hours in duration.
 Timeframes for each rotation are decided at least 30 days prior to the beginning of the rotation.
-A minimum of nine shifts in 2 weeks, or 18 shifts in 4 weeks must be completed.
+This rotation is most amenable to the two week, three credit hour format.